goacs2python/GOACS2-Module-7-Individual-Problem-Set/README.md

-# Module 5 Individual Problem Set
+# Module 7 Individual Problem Set

-Please complete one problem from the Module 5 Problem Set.
-The other problem will be completed with the help of a partner.
+Please complete 3 of the first 4 problems from the Module 7 Problem Set.
+The final problem will be completed with the help of a partner.

 ---